coders-kitchen/DockerDemos/README.md

  * ContainerLinking - Demonstrates how to link containers and make use of volume resources
  * HelloWorld - A simple node.js demo that displays a hello world
  * UnitTesting - This demo demonstrates how to integrate docker into unit tests

+Most of the demos are shipped with a demoStart.sh script that allows a convenient way to execute the demo